 Zion – Mt Carmel Highway

-The Zion – Mt Carmel Highway is a scenic drive which cuts through Zion National Park.
+The Zion to Mt Carmel Highway is a scenic drive that cuts through Zion National Park.
 It showcases some of the park’s most beautiful scenery including the six switchbacks leading out of Zion Canyon, Checkerboard Mesa and the Zion – Mt Carmel Tunnel.
 Like many visitors, we drove the highway as we left Zion for Bryce Canyon National Park.

 Canyon Overlook Trail Tip: As you drive along the highway you will spot the Great Arch eroded into the rock.
 The Canyon Overlook Trail sits atop the arch.
 There are parking areas along the highway to allow you to stop and take in the views.
 The arch is visible when approaching the Canyon Overlook trail from the west, the Springdale side.
 If you entered through the east gate, you can stop to see the Great Arch after leaving Canyon Overlook on the way to Springdale.
 There are several of pull-ins which allow visitors to view the arch.

 You will need to drive to the Canyon Overlook trail as this area of the park is not serviced by the Zion shuttle.
 Parking is limited so you may have to wait for a spot at busier times.

 Canyon Overlook Trail Tip: there are some small overflow parking lots further east along the highway.